skuid/skuid-labs/experiments/pages/lightningScreenFlowInSkuid/README.md

      - Name: model
      - Type: Model

-Now we'll create button with a set of actions that do the following:
+Now create an action trigger that does the following:

-- Empties the model holding our flow variables
+- Empties the rows from the flow variables model
-- Creates new rows for each variable
+- Create a new row for *for each variable* you want to pass to the flow.
 - Calls the flow using the `CallFlow` action sequence (which activates the `callFlow` JavaScript snippet)

-In this example, we'll use a button that passes in a start date time.
-For other use cases, remember you must create a new row for *for each variable* you want to pass to the flow.
+To recreate Button Set in the provided example Skuid page:

 1. Drag and drop a Button Set component into the canvas.
 1. Click **the newly created button**.
 1. Click **Actions**  in the Properties pane.
 1. Add an action to remove all rows in the variables model:
    - **Action type**: Remove all rows from model
-   - **Models to empty**: FlowParams
+   - **Models to empty**: FlowVariables
 1. Add a create new row action to pass in variable:
    - **Action type**: Create new rows
-   - **Model**: FlowParams
+   - **Model**: FlowVariables
-1. Click **More options > Add default value** to add each of these values to that new row:
+1. Click **More options > Add default value** to create this set of default values:

-   - **name**: Enter the variable API name, for example *dateTime*
-   - **type**: Enter the variable data type (refer to the cheatsheet above), for example *DateTime*
-   - **value**: Enter the value to use, which can be a merge variable or a hard-coded value

-  To pass the variable values shown in the provided example:
+   - Row 1:
      - **name**: text
      - **type**: String
      - **value**: a string of text
+   - Row 2:
      - **name**: dateTime
      - **type**: DateTime
      - **Field value source**: Result of a formula
      - **Formula**: NOW()

    **Note**: If you'll be using merge variables to provide date/time values, use formulas as a value source.
 Date/time merge variables won't work in this setup.

-1. Add an action to run the CallFlow action sequence:
+1. Add an action to run the **CallFlow** action sequence:
    - **Action sequence**: CallFlow
-  - **flowName**: The API name of your flow
+   - **flowName**: The API name of the flow
-  - **model**: FlowParams
+   - **model**: FlowVariables
 1. (Optional) The Lightning component controller in this experiment publishes a `flowModalClosed` event once the modal is closed.
-You can use this event as the trigger for an action sequence to run any actions (e.g. re-query a model) that should occur when the model is closed:
+You can use this event as the trigger for an action sequence to run any actions that should occur when the modal is closed (e.g. re-query a model):
    - **Sequence name**: An informative name like *Flow modal closed*
    - **Event name**: flowModalClosed
    - **Listen for events published from**: All active pages and Lightning components

+### Add the screen flow container and Skuid page to the Lightning page

+Finally, add the custom component and Skuid page to a Lightning page via Lightning App Builder.

+In Salesforce Setup:

+1. Navigate to **Lightning App Builder**.
+1. Create a new Lightning page.
+1. Search for ``showScreenFlowModal`` and drag the custom component onto the Lightning page that will contain your Skuid page.

+      - It doesn't matter where you place the custom component on the page.
+1. Add a **Skuid Page** component targeting the Skuid page

+## Ideas for improvement

+It'd be interesting to utilize the Metadata Tooling API to query for [flow metadata](https://developer.salesforce.com/docs/atlas.en-us.246.0.api_meta.meta/api_meta/meta_visual_workflow.htm)—and retrieve a list of acceptable variables.
+This could be used to improve the variable-setting experience in the Composer.